Monthly To-Do’s

 AUGUST

 August is another hot month for gardeners.
-Spread these monthly tasks throughout the week so you only spend a small amount of time in the garden each day.
+Spread these monthly tasks throughout the week so you only need to spend a small amount of time in the garden each day.
 Start dreaming about cooler weather…and continue to pray for large amounts of rain!

 SEPTEMBER